Niall Horan: 2016–2022: Flicker and Heartbreak Weather

+In May 2016, it was announced that Horan was working on solo music with the songwriters Jake Gosling and Wayne Hector.
+In June 2016, Horan established Neon Haze Music, which provides music recording and promotional services.
+In September 2016, Horan signed a record deal with Universal.

 On 29 September 2016, Horan released his debut single "This Town" with Capitol Records.
-It has peaked at number 9 on the UK Singles Chart and number 20 on the US Billboard Hot 100.
+It peaked at number 9 on the UK Singles Chart and number 20 on the US Billboard Hot 100.
+Horan performed the song live at the 2016 American Music Awards, and on The Tonight Show Starring Jimmy Fallon.
 On 4 May 2017, Horan released his second single "Slow Hands".
 It also entered the top 10 in the UK and the top 20 in the US.
-He embarked on a worldwide tour, Flicker Sessions 2017, which started in August to promote his debut album Flicker.
+He embarked on a worldwide tour, Flicker Sessions 2017, to promote his debut album Flicker.
+The tour ran from August to November 2017.
 On 15 September 2017, Horan released his third single from the album, "Too Much to Ask".
 Flicker was released on 20 October 2017, and debuted atop the Billboard 200.
 It also reached number one in Ireland and the Netherlands.

-On 8 November 2017, he performed "Seeing Blind" alongside Maren Morris at the 51st Country Music Association Awards.
+On 8 November 2017, Horan performed "Seeing Blind" alongside Maren Morris at the 51st Country Music Association Awards.
 In 2018, he embarked on the Flicker World Tour.
 His song for the Smallfoot soundtrack, "Finally Free", received a nomination from the Hollywood Music in Media Awards for Best Original Song in an Animated Film.
 He also performed tracks from Flicker for RTÉ and the recordings from the session was included in a live album called Flicker: Featuring the RTÉ Concert Orchestra.
 In March 2019, he was featured on Julia Michaels' song "What a Time".

-His second studio album Heartbreak Weathers lead single, "Nice to Meet Ya", was released on 4 October 2019.
+Horan's second studio album Heartbreak Weathers lead single, "Nice to Meet Ya", was released on 4 October 2019.
 "Put a Little Love on Me" was released as the album's second single on 6 December 2019.
 On 30 October, Horan announced that he would be embarking on the Nice to Meet Ya Tour in 2020.
 However, the tour was later cancelled due to the COVID-19 pandemic.
-On 7 February 2020, Horan released the album's third single, "No Judgement" The album was released on 13 March 2020, and debuted at number four on the US Billboard 200 and number one on the UK Albums Chart.
+On 7 February 2020, Horan released the album's third single, "No Judgement".
+The album was released on 13 March 2020.
+It debuted at number four on the US Billboard 200, and number one on the UK Albums Chart.
 While in lockdown, the singer co-wrote a new version of Ashe's song, "Moral of the Story", which was released in June 2020.
 In 2021, Horan and English singer Anne-Marie released a single called "Our Song" and a cover of Fleetwood Mac's song "Everywhere" for the BBC's Children in Need alongside other UK musicians.
 In 2022, his TV special that was sponsored by Guinness, Homecoming: The Road to Mullingar with Lewis Capaldi aired on Virgin Media Ireland and was later released to Prime Video.